Regulations of the New Zealand Young Physicists’ Tournament

 V. The agenda of the NZYPT

-The NZYPT tournament is held during a period determined by the NOC (from February to April).
+The NZYPT tournament is held during a period determined by the NOC (from February to May).
 All teams participate in a one-day Regional Tournament in either Auckland, Wellington or Christchurch.
-The Local Organising Committee (LOC) is responsible for the conduct of the tournament in their region according to these IYPT NZ Regulations.
+The Local Organising Committee (LOC) is responsible for the conduct of the tournament in their region according to these (NZYPT) IYPT NZ Regulations.
 The NOC decides on the members of the LOC.

 VI.
 The Physics Fight regulations

 In the course of a PF the members of a team may communicate freely only with each other as long as they do not disturb the fight being heard by the judges.

 Before the beginning of a PF, the Jury and the teams are introduced.

 Three or two teams participate in a PF, depending on the total number of teams competing on the day of the tournament.

 The PF is carried out in three (or two) Stages.
 In each Stage, a team plays one of the roles: Reporter, Opponent, Reviewer (or Observer).
 In the subsequent Stages of the PF, the teams change their roles according to the scheme: